TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Banner Old

 ```
-Bug fixes for tenants with no name and Connect-JCOnline formatting update.
+Bug fixes for connecting to tenants and Connect-JCOnline formatting update.
 ```